 Step 12: Click install now.

-You should see a similar screen as the following after clicking next.
+You should see a similar screen like the following after clicking next.

 Step 13: Enter the product key that you bought the CD with, or that came in your email after purchasing a license from Microsoft.
 If you don’t have it, click I don’t have a product key.
 Upon typing the product key type next.